casten/tls-certs-example/README.md

 Cert generation and testing use OpenSSL.

+To use it, source example.sh.

 |Note|
 |:---|
-| The script must be sourced in order to run properly, e.g.:
+| The script *must* be sourced in order to run properly, e.g.:
 $ . example.sh
 or
 $ source example.sh